 Liz Talley’s Perfectly Charming is her second Montlake-published Morning Glory novel.
 Talley used to write great Super-romance for Harlequin.
 While Miss Bates loved Talley’s Harlequin work, the first Morning Glory, Mississippi, novel was shrug-worthy.
 But Talley is a strong enough writer to convince MissB. to give the series another try.
 The series premise is an interesting, though conventional one.
 Three childhood friends lose #4 in their tight, supportive circle to cancer.
 Lucy leaves a charm bracelet and wish for each with enough money attached that each heroine can have an adventure, take a chance, and make a change in her life.
 When her life has taken its turn, she passes the bracelet on.
 Jessica Culpepper, Perfectly Charming‘s heroine, has already had her life turned upside down when the novel opens.
 Her “American Dream” existence, the cheerleader who married the wealthy high school football star and had a white-picket fence life, ended in divorce when Benton slept with the florist and told Jess their marriage no longer fulfilled him.
 Jess’s world crashed, but Lucy’s legacy allows her to leave her loving Morning Glory family and friends, to take a nursing job in Pensacola.
 Now a year after the divorce, Jess has healed and Florida is the final step in making her psychic cure complete. (more…)

 Miss Bates’s first reading of a Mira Lyn Kelly romance (from the defunct KISS line) left her murmuring “meh, meh, meh”.
 Her recent Kelly read, May the Best Man Win, The Best Men #1, was a different experience.
-Miss B’s pre-reading prejudice was wary to say the least, especially in light of that rom-com cover (though she liked the urban background).
-She side-eyed reading May the Best Man Win for several days before taking the plunge.
-Once she got into it, however, she knew …
+Miss B’s pre-reading prejudice was wary to say the least, especially in light of that rom-com cover.
+She side-eyed May the Best Man Win for several days before taking the plunge.

-There are several ways you capture Miss B’s reading respect and enjoyment: you make her laugh; you do something tropish-ly clever or twisty; or, you write well, not fancy or original, but smooth, elegant, ease-ful.
-In this her first of the series, Kelly did all three.
+There are several ways you capture Miss B’s reading respect and enjoyment: you make her laugh; you do something tropish-ly clever or twisty; or, you write well.
+Kelly did all three.
 Premise-wise, May the Best Man Win is run-of-the-mill.
 Built around four wise-cracking late-twenties buddies who play best man to a groom-buddy, find love and make their way, bruised and battered (there be reasons) to the altar.
-The novel uses a clever framing device (Miss Bates LOVES a good frame), opening with hero Jase Foster, staunch bachelorhood in place, playing best man to buddy Dean Skolnic, as only a best man can, by holding a trash can as Dean vomits into it.
+The novel uses a clever framing device (Miss Bates LOVES a good frame), opening with hero Jase Foster, staunch bachelorhood in place, playing best man to buddy Dean Skolnic, as only a best man can, by holding a trash can as Dean vomits.
 The other three male friends the series will be built around show up as groomsmen.
-Jase is caring, but feeling pretty superior as he looks down at nervous-wreck groom.
-At the end of the novel, with Jase’s own wedding-HEA, we round off with a torn sleeve and cut lip and hint at the next novel’s groom-to-be.
+Jase is caring, but feeling pretty superior as he looks down at the nervous-as-wreck groom.
+At the end of the novel, with Jase’s own wedding-HEA, we round off with a torn sleeve and cut lip.